AsNoFran/the-merge/README.md

 # the-merge
 REMOTE
-How to resolve merge conflicts in Git.
+How to resolve my first merge conflicts in Git.